 ULV Department of Photography Technology Requirement

-For over 40 years, the University of La Verne’s (ULV) Department of Photography has been committed to providing the best and most innovative photographic education possible.
+For over 40 years, the University of La Verne’s (ULV) Photography Program has been committed to providing the best and most innovative photographic education possible.
 ULV seeks to ensure that, when you graduate, you are fully conversant with the tools that technology can provide.
-In order to ensure an integrated curricular technology and equal access to a wide range of software, technical support, and training, ULV’s Department of Photography has instituted a technology requirement consisting of two parts: a department-wide minimum laptop and software requirements.
+In order to ensure an integrated curricular technology and equal access to a wide range of software, technical support, and training, ULV’s Photography Program has instituted a technology requirement consisting of two parts: a department-wide minimum laptop and software requirements.

 When participating in distance education courses, it is vital to consider the technology needed in order to have a successful course.
 We recommend that you meet the technical requirements below when using the learning management system (LMS) of the University.
 We also recommend a quiet space with a desk for your participation in synchronous classes.